shayaansk47/shayaansk47/README.md

 - I'm certified by Sololearn in Intermediate Python and Data structures in Python
 - Also certified by Mimo in Python
 - 👀 I’m interested in learning Programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ Basics
+- I will soon learn Python GUI in Tkinter
-- 💞️ I’m looking to collaborate on Programming and Data Science
+- 💞️ I’m looking to collaborate on Programming, GUI and Data Science
 - 📫 How to reach me ....

 <!---